 Gas sensors should be solidly mounted to a non-vibrating surface.
 If conduit is used for wiring, the conduit must be sealed after wiring to prevent air movement through the conduit.

-Volatile Organic Compound, Carbon Dioxide, Carbon Monoxide and Nitrogen Dioxide sensors should be mounted 3 to 5 feet (0.9 to 1.5 meters) above the floor level.
+Volatile Organic Compound, Carbon Dioxide, Carbon Monoxide, Nitrogen Dioxide and Particulate sensors should be mounted 3 to 5 feet (0.9 to 1.5 meters) above the floor level.
 Refrigerant sensors should be mounted 18 inches (45 cm) above the lowest level of the equipment’s location.

 If you have any additional questions about BAPI Air Quality Sensors, please call or email your BAPI representative.